16 Best and Worst Frozen and Iced Coffee Drinks

 Au Bon Pain Iced Caramel Macchiato

 On the surface, Au Bon Pain’s iced caramel macchiato doesn’t look too bad in terms of calories and protein.
 But a closer look at the nutritional profile and ingredients tells another story.
-Sure it has whole milk and espresso, but there are also preservatives like potassium sorbate and artificial flavors and syrups, including corn syrup, modified food starch, and fructose.
+Sure it has whole milk and espresso, but there are also preservatives like potassium sorbate and artificial flavors and syrups, including corn syrup, modified food starch, and caramel color.
 So if you’re craving a cool coffee drink, there are better options for your cup of java.

 Tim Hortons Iced Mocha Latte